prggmr/zf2-docpx/zend/Element/MultiCheckbox.rst

 setValue
 --------

-.. function:: setValue($value)
+.. function:: setValue()

     Sets the value that should be selected.

-    :param mixed $value: The value to set.
+    :param mixed: The value to set.

     :rtype: MultiCheckbox